 [email protected] from your valid address for manual validation.
 Be sure

-you include your username.
+to include your username.

 Once you register you should join your competitive group.
+Category (Group Name):

 - Cadet (Cadet)